binalyze/n8n-nodes-binalyze-air/README.md

 - `getCommandMessage` - Get the result of a command execution
 - `interruptCommand` - Interrupt a running command

-### Notifications
-Manage system notifications.

-**Operations:**
-- `deleteAll` - Delete all notifications of current user
-- `getAll` - Retrieve many notifications
-- `markAllAsRead` - Mark all notifications as read
-- `markAsReadById` - Mark a specific notification as read

 ### Organizations
 Manage organizations and their users.